RickyUI/Exploratory-Data-Analysis-of-Gamified-User-Types-Hexad-12/README.md

 - Explore relationships between motivational profiles and demographic variables.
 - Discover correlations and insights for designing engaging gamified systems.

+## Language / Idioma
+This project and all analysis are written in Spanish.
+If you prefer, you can contact me for any help or translation.

 ## Repository Structure

 ├── datasets/ # Original data or download/documentation scripts